Austin Faoliu

-Austin Faoliu (born January 9, 1999) is an American football nose tackle for the St. Louis Battlehawks of the United Football League (UFL).
+Austin Faoliu (born January 9, 1999) is an American football nose tackle.
 He played college football at the University of Oregon.

-Early years
+Early life

 Faoliu attended Junípero Serra Catholic High School.
 As a sophomore, he had 48 carries for 351 yards and 4 touchdowns.

 As a senior, he transferred to Mater Dei High School and was named a starter at nose guard.
 He tallied 32 tackles (9 for loss), 1.5 sacks and one forced fumble, while receiving All-County honors.
 He contributed to a second place in the CIF Southern Section Division 1.

 College career

 Faoliu accepted a football scholarship from the University of Oregon.
 As a freshman, he appeared in 12 games, starting the first two contests.
 He posted 22 tackles (2.5 for loss) and one sack.
 He had 3 tackles, one sack and one forced fumble against the University of Arizona.
 He made 4 tackles against Boise State University.

 As a sophomore, he appeared in 11 games with 6 starts.
 He totaled 44 tackles and 2 sacks.
 He had 7 tackles against Portland State University.
 He made 7 tackles against the University of Utah.

 As a junior, he appeared in 13 games with 8 starts.
 He registered 39 tackles (5 for loss), 2 sacks.
 He had 6 tackles and 1.5 sacks against Arizona State University.
 He made 8 tackles (1.5 for loss) and one quarterback hurry against Oregon State University.

 As a senior, the football season was reduced to 7 games due to the COVID-19 pandemic.
 He started in 6 contests, while collecting 21 tackles (0.5 for loss).
 He had five tackles against Oregon State University.
 He finished his college career with 43 games, 124 tackles, 10 tackles for loss, 5 sacks and 3 forced fumbles.